Auto top-up

 Image of an iPhone lying on a table

-The Pay card isn’t the main salary account for most users, but it’s attractive due to cashback.
-We needed to increase card spend and reduce payment failures caused by low balances
+Pay Card isn’t the primary account for most users but is valued for cashback.
+We needed to increase GMV and reduce low-balance payment failures

 Step 1 — Launching MVP